 - Entry Assignment

-PLEASE WRITE A ONE PAGE ESSAY ON THE THEME: Why is a trusted partner such as a community bank so valuable to have during the global pandemic?
+PLEASE WRITE A ONE PAGE ESSAY ON THE THEME: How has the response of community banks differed from that of the megabanks during the global pandemic?

 (Length of the entry must be one page; doubled spaced, using Times New Roman font, and 10-12-point size.

 - You complete the entry form and background information form